General FAQs

 We offer deployment models that include running the entire workload from a customer's isolated cloud account, which is audited for compliance like HIPAA.
 Additionally, we can provision on-prem clusters that operate outside of a cloud stack.From a latency perspective, is it realistic to facilitate a use case where a user's journey on a website is determined by pulling data from various endpoints, evaluating the results against predefined rules, and dynamically redirecting the user to different pages based on the assessed outcomes?

 Yes, such use cases are possible with Conductor.
-The various steps included in such cases are: aggregating data from various endpoints, running basic rule evaluations against this data, running custom workers on the data pulled to determine their existence, use the user identifier to get the previous user details, & dynamically redirect the page for users based on the results.
-From an orchestration point of view and depending on the cluster configuration, inter-API communications can be managed with a latency rate of under 10s of milliseconds.
+The various steps included in such cases are: aggregating data from various endpoints, running basic rule evaluations against this data, running custom workers on the data pulled to determine their existence, using the user identifier to get the previous user details, & dynamically redirecting the page for users based on the results.
+From an orchestration point of view and depending on the cluster configuration, inter-API communications can be managed with a latency rate of under 10 milliseconds.
 Assume a max cost of 50 ms (typical P95, P75 could be < 20 ms) between steps, and each step will need to account for its own latency.Is it possible to pull data from multiple endpoints simultaneously rather than sequentially?

 Yes, it’s possible to pull data from multiple endpoints simultaneously, using Fork/Join task, which is the construct supported in Conductor, that can run 10s of thousands of parallel executions.